At the historic Anglo-Zulu battlefields in northern KwaZulu-Natal. What you see behind me, to the right, are sand storms in action.

 The San or Bushmen were the earliest historically recorded inhabitants of South Africa, going back at least 20,000 years.
 Stone Age hunter-gathers, they were eventually forced into extinction through conflict with the Dutch settlers in the 17th Century.
 Today, a few pocketfuls still survive in the Kalahari Desert in Botswana, protected by the efforts of Amnesty International.

 My destination was Game Shelter Pass which contains some of the finest San rock art, and in particular, the Rosetta Stone.
 The Rosetta painting was key in helping archaeologists interpret the exact symbolism in San art.
 When shamans painted an eland, they were not merely paying homage to a sacred animal; they were also capturing its essence.
 Their paintings on the rock surfaces, hence, opened windows for them to their own spiritual world.

 My climb: I climbed up, too scared to look down at the plunging valley below me.
 Once back, I looked at the mountains and wanted to climb up again. ❤

 Day 3: Shakaland, King Shaka Zulu’s Land

-Zulu culture is rich in tradition and rituals, forming an intrinsic part of its people’s lives even today, despite intensive urbanization.
+Zulu culture is rich in traditions and rituals, forming an intrinsic part of its people’s lives even today, despite extensive urbanization.
 For outsiders like us, there are cultural villages which do a pretty fantastic job in recreating Zulu homesteads and explaining the various aspects of their layered lives.
 And that is where Shakaland fits in.
-Its best part, undoubtedly being the one hour Zulu dancing in the end.
-The pounding drums, stomping feet and quicksilver movements are an ode to the warriorhood that shaped the Zulu people’s identity.
+Its best part, undoubtedly, is the one hour Zulu dancing in the end.
+The pounding drums, stomping feet, and quicksilver movements are an ode to the warriorhood that shaped the Zulu people’s identity.